maddie480/EverestUpdateCheckerServer/README.md

 This file only exists for zips that have a Ahorn folder in them.
 - `modfilesdatabase/ahorn_vanilla.yaml` is a list of all vanilla and Everest entities, triggers and effects defined in [Maple](https://github.com/CelestialCartographers/Maple), in the same format as above.

+### Where it is used

+- The [Custom Entity Catalog](https://max480-random-stuff.appspot.com/celeste/custom-entity-catalog) uses it to get the file names of Ahorn plugins, and be able to list out what each mod contains.
+- The [Mod Structure Verifier Discord bot](https://github.com/max4805/RandomDiscordBots) uses it to know which assets each mod used as a dependency contains, and which entities helpers contain.

+### Access

+The only file made available publicly is the `modfilesdatabase/file_ids.yaml` file, at https://max480-random-stuff.appspot.com/celeste/file_ids.yaml.

+## Banana Mirror

+### What it does

-The update checker also uploads copies of the latest versions of all mods from GameBanana to a SFTP server, in order to have a backup in case of GameBanana issues.
+The update checker uploads copies of the **latest versions** of all mods with an everest.yaml from GameBanana to a SFTP server, in order to have a backup in case of GameBanana issues or slowness.

-The configuration used by the server is defined in the constants for `BananaMirror.java`.
-If this configuration is not filled out (which is the case in the released jar), mirror updating will be disabled.
+### Access

+Files are uploaded to [0x0ade's server](https://celestemodupdater.0x0a.de/banana-mirror).
+You can download all files directly from there directly, but since files are named after their GameBanana file IDs, you can use this website to navigate in it with mod names and 1-click install buttons: https://max480-random-stuff.herokuapp.com/banana-mirror-browser

+[Everest](https://github.com/EverestAPI/Everest) and [Olympus](https://github.com/EverestAPI/Olympus) will also automatically use it as a substitute for GameBanana if it is down and you try to download or update a mod.

+## Developing and running your own copy

+You shouldn't need this unless max480 vanishes from the Celeste community, but here it is anyway. 😅

-## Getting the project
+### Getting the project

 You can get the update checker server by checking [the Releases tab](https://github.com/max4805/EverestUpdateCheckerServer/releases).

 If you download this to take over Everest's update server, preferably ask max480 for the latest yaml files to spare you some massive downloading from GameBanana.

-## Building the project
+### Building the project

 Get Maven, then run the following command at the project root: